Maier964/MTmess/README.md

     }
 ~~~

-### The front-end contains of 5 big state variables which generate the flow of the feed.
+### The front-end consists of 5 big state variables which generate the flow of the feed.
-#### - The user is the one whose name is used for socket subscribe initialisation and message object sender field.
+#### - The user is the one whose name is used for socket subscribe initialization and message object sender field.
-#### - The friends array is used to keep track of friends.
+#### - The "friends" array is used to keep track of friends.
 This array is being loaded from DB at the first render, then it can be modified by adding another friend from the "+" button.
 Every friend is rendered on the "conversations" component.
-#### - The messages array is similar in functionality to the friends array, but rendered on a different component.
+#### - The "messages" array is similar in functionality to the "friends" array, but rendered in a different component.
 #### - The conversation state is toggled when clicking on a friend and is used as a link between friends and messages.